-They also have entire sections of bottling and canning equipment as well as sanitizers and cleaners.
-They also have educational sections about how to properly brew and keg beer, and they offer a rewards program for members.
-Another nice feature is that they also offer free shipping on purchases over $55.
+You will also find sections of bottling and canning equipment as well as sanitizers and cleaners.
+Adventures in Homebrewing also have educational sections about how to properly brew and keg beer, and they offer a rewards program for members.
+They also offer free shipping on purchases over $55.

 Austin Homebrew Supply also offers all-grain beer equipment, recipes, brewing ingredients, keg supplies, winemaking supplies, and more.